quackingduck-archive/handcode/doc/scripts.md

-hand decoding a small pcap file
+hand coding/decoding a small pcap file

-two arp packets were captured with wireshark, the user wishes to analyze the bytestream in the capture file
+two arp packets were captured with tcpdump

+lets analyze then synthesize the bytestream

 ```
 $ xxd -g1 examples/arp.pcap